-If you love to travel but hate leaving your pooch behind, you should familiarize yourself with airline pet travel information and the rules and regulations that relate to flying with dogs.
+If you love to travel but hate leaving your pooch behind, you should familiarize yourself with rules, regulations, and safety advice for flying with a dog on a plane.
 After all, no one wants the nightmare of ending up stranded at the airport because your airline won’t let you get on board with your pup.

 - Yorkshire terrier

 - Toy Poodle